 Pitzer College – B. A. Environmental Analysis and International & Intercultural Studies

-As an undergraduate at Pitzer, Jennifer designed and implemented two independent study projects exploring community-based conservation approaches in Kenya and Madagascar, investigating their impacts on rural communities and the environment.
-During her final year, she completed a senior thesis exploring the results of these two research projects.
-Jennifer aspires to address social justice and climate issues impacting communities, locally and globally, through creating thoughtful and impactful change.
+Jennifer’s passion for social and environmental justice led her to design and implement two independent study projects exploring community-based conservation approaches in Kenya and Madagascar, investigating their impacts on rural communities and the environment.
+Using a mixed-methods research design and a critical theory analysis, she completed a senior thesis exploring the results of these two research projects.
+Jennifer aspires to address social justice and climate issues impacting communities, locally and globally, through creating positive, thoughtful, and impactful change.

 Northwestern University – B.A. in Communications (Theatre) & Certificate in Civic Engagement

 Diana uses arts practice to enable civic participation and build more equitable and inclusive cities.
 She graduated summa cum laude from Northwestern, where she held leadership roles in student theater, practiced Asset-Based Community Development with 826CHI, and worked with LIFT-Evanston and Civic Education Project.
 After graduation, Diana worked in Steppenwolf Theater Company’s artistic office, freelanced as a director and producer with a focus on LGBTQ+ representation, and leveraged arts strategy in community organizing with Jewish Council on Urban Affairs.

 University of Virginia – Political and Social Thought; Cognitive Science